 Next Event – Multipliers: How the Best Leaders Make Everyone Smarter

-Our next alumni event will be on November 3, 2017 and take place in Albany.
-Unleash the genius at your campus!
+Join us on November 3, 2017 in Albany.
+Unleash the geniuses on your team!

 9:15 a.m.
 Welcome & Program Overview

 9:20 a.m.
 (Multipliers Part I) The Multiplier Effect: The Accidental Diminisher